Pfizer cuts full-year forecast on stronger dollar

-U.S. drugmaker Pfizer Inc cut its full-year revenue and profit forecast, blaming a stronger dollar.
+U.S. drugmaker Pfizer Inc (PFE.N) cut its full-year revenue and profit forecast, blaming a stronger dollar.

 However, the drugmaker reported a better-than-expected first-quarter profit, helped by demand for its vaccines and cancer drugs.